Sylviettee/luabox/readme.md

 console.run()
 ```

-For a larger example run `./make.sh minesweeper`.
+For a larger example run `tl run examples/minesweeper/main.tl`.
 This example is a (terrible) clone of minesweeper.

 You will need [teal](https://github.com/teal-language/tl) in-order to compile.